ysaito2/blog/projects.markdown

 permalink: /Projects/
 ---

 I identified six projects that I want to work on during my lifetime.
 Each project will be allocated a 10-year timeframe.
 The projects will have periodic reviews to make sure the project is progressing accordingly.
 The timeline of the projects will have to reiterated to make adjustments as I figure out the best way it works for me.

-&nbsp;

 I added more reviews upfront since there is potential to make large improvements to optimize the projects.

 &nbsp;